 - Using the company’s billing services requires that you pay 0.4% as fees for recurring charges, although no fees apply for the first $1 million.

 - You may view further details about the company’s pricing structure online.

 Both companies score well in this section of the Stripe vs. TransferWise comparison.
 Both provide various tools for businesses that need to make or receive international payments.
 Both operate multilingual websites.

 - Acceptable payment methods, depending on the country from which a payment originates, include bank account transfers, debit cards, credit cards, and SOFORT.

-- You get free receiving accounts in USD, EUR, GBP, and AUD if you open a Borderless account.
+- You get free receiving accounts in USD, EUR, GBP, PLN, AUD, and NZD if you open a Borderless account.

 - The Borderless account lets you hold funds and transact in over 40 currencies.

 - Access to funds in your Borderless account is made easy through a prepaid Mastercard.
 It is made available to residents of the U.S., the UK, any country in the EEA (except Greece), Switzerland, Australia, New Zealand, and Singapore.

 - TransferWise lets you use the Borderless account to set up direct debits in GBP and EUR.

 - Businesses may accept payments via debit cards, credit cards, various digital wallets, as well as different region-specific methods.